Hemasri2007/CodeAlpha_StudentGradeTracker/README.md

 Lowest Marks: 85
 ## Future Improvements :

-1.Add grading system (A, B, C, etc.) based on marks 2.Store data permanently using files or databases 3.Add graphical user interface (GUI) using Java Swing or JavaFX 4.Include subject-wise marks calculation
+- Add grading system (A, B, C, etc.) based on marks
+- Store data permanently using files or databases
+- Add graphical user interface (GUI) using Java Swing or JavaFX
+- Include subject-wise marks calculation
-5.Improve input validation (prevent invalid marks like negative or >100 values) 6.Generate downloadable reports
+- Improve input validation (prevent invalid marks like negative or >100 values)
+- Generate downloadable reports
 ## Conclusion :

    The Student Grade Tracker project successfully demonstrates how Java can be used to handle basic data processing tasks.
 It strengthens understanding of arrays, loops, and conditional logic while providing a foundation for more advanced student management systems.